EU Compliance

 Article 21(2)(f)Vulnerability handling & disclosure Vulnerability Mgmt Covered Automated certificate rotation via SCEP, managed PKI with lifecycle management, continuous platform security updates

-Article 21(2)(i)Multi-factor authentication Access Control Covered MFA integration support, certificate + credential dual authentication, identity provider federation (Azure AD, Okta, LDAP)
+Article 21(2)(i)Multi-factor authentication Access Control Covered MFA integration support, certificate + credential dual authentication, identity provider federation (Microsoft Entra ID, Okta, LDAP)

 Article 21(2)(j)Cryptography & encryption Data Protection Covered TLS 1.3 in transit, AES-256 at rest, EAP-TLS certificate authentication, strong cipher suite enforcement, no plaintext credentials